 More recently, Kirk has appeared in Smithsonian magazine and The New Yorker magazine as well as on The Friendly Neighbor Radio Show and the TV program Chapters.
 Governor Earl Ray Tomblin appointed him to serve on the West Virginia Civil War Sesquicentennial Commission.
 He also contributed to an upcoming John Hartford documentary.
 In 2015, The State Journal chose him as one of “55 Good Things About West Virginia.”

-Kirk is a graduate of Marshall University where he specialized in Appalachian and Southern history.
+Kirk is a graduate of Marshall University where he earned a M.A. in history, specializing in Appalachian history.
 A dedicated Appalachian scholar, he spends his time collecting and compiling oral histories, researching at courthouses and archives, collecting old photographs, restoring and mapping cemeteries, and conducting field recordings of traditional Appalachian music.
 When he is not traveling through the American South promoting his book or visiting old homes, museums, battlefields, antique stores, and music festivals, Kirk collects, preserves, and promotes the culture and history of his section of Appalachia from his home in Harts, West Virginia.